Human Development and Family Studies Major

 Leadership and Advocacy

-This concentration guides you into leadership positions in organizations that promote the optimal development of individuals and families.
-This concentration includes coursework in finance, management, marketing, public policy, professional communication, and leadership.
+This concentration is an excellent choice if you have a passion for advocacy and/or an interest in leadership positions in a variety of settings that promote the optimal development of individuals and families.
+Coursework focused on diversity, equity, inclusion, and social justice is combined with opportunities to take classes in finance, management, marketing, public policy, professional communication, and leadership.

 Pre-Health Professions